 The Head of Learning Services will review and share results of any psycho-academic evaluations, make suggestions for appropriate accommodations and pedagogy, and update SSPs.
 It is the Head’s responsibility to maintain student evaluation records and share information with teachers as needed.
 In addition, she coordinates and supervises standardized testing for students with diagnosed learning disabilities.

 On a more broad-spectrum, our Head of Learning Services assists with curricular and pedagogical development.
 She consults with teachers on how to differentiate curriculum and support heterogeneous groups of learners in their classrooms, and she develops and leads presentations on best practices in teaching.
 She co-teaches classes to support those who need particular help with foundational academic skills and content, and trains, supervises and supports our reading coaches.

 In addition, our Head of Learning Services works with the Middle School Dean of Students and the Middle School Assistant Head to implement GPA’s study skills advisory program.
 In addition, Mrs. Forster works with the administrators and faculty to implement a school-wide character development program to reinforce our principles of safety, responsibility, and respect.

 We draw upon current research in the field in designing and providing academically challenging experiences for all of our learners here at GPA.
 These include curriculum compacting, clustering, pull-out programs, push-in programs, acceleration, team teaching, modeling, and individualized independent study projects.
 We strive to provide our gifted students with learning challenges and experiences that differ qualitatively from their regular, grade-level curriculum based upon their individual needs.

 Support for Parents

-GPA’s Director of Student Services is available by appointment to meet with parents to discuss concerns regarding their children and to offer guidance and support for parents and students.
+GPA’s Head of Learning Services is available by appointment to meet with parents to discuss concerns regarding their children and to offer guidance and support for parents and students.